 - You work regularly with the Eurodecision, how did this partnership come about?

 I know one of the Eurodecision founders, Eric Jacquet-Lagrèze, who taught at Paris Dauphine University.
 About five years ago, SNECMA contacted me to set up a macroeconomic forecasting tool for (freight and passenger) air traffic.
-We decided to pool our expertise to submit a bid for the tender with my offer of econometrics and computer modelling by Eurodecision.
+We decided to pool our expertise to submit a bid for the tender with my offer of econometrics and computer modeling by Eurodecision.
 The engine manufacturer selected our proposal and it was my first partnership with Eurodecision.

 - Could you give us some other examples of some assignments that you have worked on with our team?